7 Reasons Why Have You Already Given Up Your New Year’s Resolutions

-Buy yourself a journal and right your resolutions down, and then break it down into individual steps of what you have to do to achieve them.
+Buy yourself a journal and write your resolutions down, and then break it down into individual steps of what you have to do to achieve them.
 As each day goes by, tick them off – actually, what the heck – CROSS them out!!
 Each accomplishment will make you feel so much better about doing something, that just for the sake of being able to cross it off your list each day will give you that extra push you need!

 So, wake up, write them down and then before you go to bed, cross them all off!

-Making a mental statement is not enough, nor is writing it in a book at the beginning of the year, and never revisiting… its simply not fresh enough.
+Making a mental statement is not enough, nor is writing it in a book at the beginning of the year, and never revisiting… it’s simply not fresh enough.

 Rule #4 – Accountability

-All of the 8% of people that stick to their new years resolutions hold themselves accountable.
-They publish on social media what their goals are, they tell the friends and families, or they even put them in their business plans each year.
+All of the 8% of people that stick to their new years’ resolutions hold themselves accountable.
+They publish on social media what their goals are, they tell their friends and families, or they even put them in their business plans each year.
 The thought of admitting to not achieving something, or giving up on something is the worst thought ever… nobody wants to do it, so what do they do?
 They achieve their goals…every single one of them!

 Rule #5 – Make “Giving Up” IMPOSSIBLE